CMeeg/next-azure/README.md

 To update the Variable Group:

 * Go to Pipelines > Library in your Azure DevOps project, and edit the Variable Group related to the target environment you will be adding the custom domain to
-  * Add the following variables
+  * Update the following variables
     * `WebAppDomainName` = {The custom domain name}
     * `WebAppCertName` = {The name of the SSL cert in the Key Vault}

 The next time the Pipeline runs for the target environment the custom domain and SSL will be added to the App Service.

 > If you are adding a custom domain name and SSL to an existing environment you will need to first delete the CDN endpoint for that environment because the CDN origin will need to change to point to the new custom domain name, but for some reason it cannot be updated by the ARM template created by the Bicep scripts.
+If you delete the CDN endpoint resource it will be recreated the next time the Pipeline runs for that target environment.

 ### Add additional App Settings

 Most applications will have specific configuration variables or settings that are typically accessed in Next.js applications through [Environment Variables](https://nextjs.org/docs/basic-features/environment-variables).

-App Services provide you with [App Settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common#configure-app-settings), which are (thankfully) exposed as environment variables.
+App Services provide you with [App Settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common#configure-app-settings), which are exposed as environment variables and can be access via `process.env.{var_name}` as normal.

 The Pipeline automatically adds a few App Settings that it uses to provide things such as the `buildId` and `assetPrefix` in `next.config.js`, but you can customise the Pipeline to add additional App Settings that your application needs to build and run.